davidbeard741/arcticfrenz-data/README.md

 ---

-## Part 3: Enhancing the Metadata of an Entire NFT Collection with Additional Data (WORKING IN PROGRESS)
+## Part 3: Enhancing the Metadata of an Entire NFT Collection with Additional Data

 ### Step 1: Setting Up Your Python Development Environment

 Refer to [Part 1, Step 3](https://github.com/davidbeard741/arcticfrenz-data#step-3-set-up-your-python-development-environment) for the setup instructions.

-### Step 2: Web Page Screenshot Capture with Selenium and Text Extraction via Optical Character Recognition (OCR)
+### Step 2: Web Scraping and Selenium WebDriver

+This Python script utilizes web scraping techniques along with Selenium WebDriver for browser automation.
+The function `extract_owner_address_from_file` is designed to parse the saved HTML content to extract the address of the NFT owner.
+For this purpose, it employs BeautifulSoup, a popular parsing library, and targets specific table elements within the HTML that contain the required owner information.

+Parsing Note: In the table, the initial row is a hidden 'measurement' row, identified by the class 'ant-table-measure-row'.
+This row is followed by the second row, which is the first one visible to users and contains the relevant data.
+The function systematically scans all tables within the given HTML content to locate one with a header titled 'Owner'.
+Once the appropriate table is identified, it skips any measurement rows and focuses on the first visible row.
+The function then retrieves the text within the 'a' tag in the second 'td' element of this row, which corresponds to the 'Owner' column.

 <details>
   <summary>CLICK TO EXPAND WIP Notes</summary>

 ```shell
 !apt update